JFrog CLI Control Manager

 Compare Behavior Between 2 Versions

-Run the same jf command twice and diff the outputs.
+Run the same jf command twice and compare the outputs.

 jfcm compare cli <v1> <v2> -- <jf command>